 A tipping point for all mums, whether they’re in the workforce or not, is that dreaded night before reminder that tomorrow is costume day for Book Week and the shops are closed.
-Or it’s the email you skim read and tell yourself you’ll come back to and suddenly you’ve missed parent teacher night.
+Or it’s the email you skim read and tell yourself you’ll come back to and suddenly you’ve missed parent-teacher night.

 What too few women openly admit is it can be hard keeping up.
 My children have grown up with me working as a TV reporter, foreign correspondent and war correspondent.
 Now, as they’re in high school I am Founder and Managing Director of my own PR agency, Adoni Media, which has offices in Brisbane, Sydney and Perth.

-One of the best pieces of advice I was given, and it is as relevant in business as it is in keeping up with school rosters and home duties, is respond to emails when you read them.
+One of the best pieces of advice I was given, and it is as relevant in business as it is in keeping up with school rosters and home duties, is to respond to emails when you read them.